Zelda II: The Adventure of Link: Magic and special items

 Though the Zelda series is based on Link collecting items in order to progress in the game, these special items grant abilities that either remain in permanent use for the rest of the game or can only be activated in the overworld.
 In place of actively used items, The Adventure of Link features eight magic spells for Link to use during action scenes.
 Each spell is learned from a different wise man in one of the eight towns within Hyrule.
 Link often must complete side-quests, such as retrieving lost items, before they will teach him their spells.
 Some spells and items are necessary for advancing in the game.
 The Life spell becomes the main means of recovering health during action scenes, because healing Fairies are rare.

 Replay

 Like its predecessor, The Adventure of Link allows storing up to three game sessions in the cartridge's memory.
 Once the game has been completed, selecting the corresponding file in the main menu allows starting a new game.
-This preserves the acquired experience levels, techniques, and magic spellsbut no special items, Heart and Magic containers, or extra lives, which must be obtained again.
+This preserves the acquired experience levels, techniques, and magic spells.
+However, special items, Heart and Magic containers, or extra lives, are not retained; these must be obtained again.